 Love panoramic views?
 Head to the top of Ryan Mountain!
-The 3-mile out and back trail is classified as moderate, with a elevation gain of a little over 1,000 feet.
+The 3-mile out and back trail is classified as moderate to challenging, with an elevation gain of a little over 1,000 feet.

 Located in the heart of Joshua Tree National Park, the Ryan Mountain summit offers the best 360-degree aerial views over the rock formations and desert landscapes of the park and across to the Little San Bernadino Mountains.

-The trail is fairly steep, with stone steps carved into rocks to help you ascend.
+The Ryan Mountain Trail is fairly steep, with stone steps carved into rocks to help you ascend.
 There is no shade, so this trail is best attempted early in the day.
 In season, look for wildflowers.